By Kathy Eugster, MA

 Using Parent-Directed Play Strategies

-Parents may also choose to take on a more directive role in playtime with their children.
+Parents may also choose to take on a more directive role in playtime with their children by using parent-directed play strategies.
 You may want to prompt or encourage imaginary and creative play in your child.
 In child-directed play, you would let your child decide what to play with and how to play with it.
 In parent-directed play, you would provide some structure as to what the play involves.
 The goal is to get your child interested and engaged in the play activity, without you taking over the play entirely.

 In child-directed play, you know to let your child take over the play activity and you will follow along as long as things stay safe and nondestructive.
 But in parent-directed play, you may decide to “jump in” and be more directive by: